Lawn: Middle class pursuit

-Before the mechanical lawnmower, the upkeep of lawns was possible only for the extremely wealthy estates and manor houses of the aristocracy.
+Before the mechanical lawn mower, the upkeep of lawns was possible only for the extremely wealthy estates and manor houses of the aristocracy.
 Labor-intensive methods of scything and shearing the grass were required to maintain the lawn in its correct state, and most of the land in England was required for more functional, agricultural purposes.

-This all changed with the invention of the lawnmower by Edwin Beard Budding in 1830.

-Budding had the idea for a lawnmower after seeing a machine in a local cloth mill which used a cutting cylinder (or bladed reel) mounted on a bench to trim the irregular nap from the surface of woolen cloth and give a smooth finish.
+This all changed with the invention of the lawn mower by Edwin Beard Budding in 1830.
+Budding had the idea for a lawn mower after seeing a machine in a local cloth mill which used a cutting cylinder (or bladed reel) mounted on a bench to trim the irregular nap from the surface of woolen cloth and give a smooth finish.
 Budding realised that a similar device could be used to cut grass if the mechanism was mounted in a wheeled frame to make the blades rotate close to the lawn's surface.
 His mower design was to be used primarily to cut the lawn on sports grounds and extensive gardens, as a superior alternative to the scythe, and he was granted a British patent on 31 August 1830.

 Budding went into partnership with a local engineer, John Ferrabee, who paid the costs of development and acquired rights to manufacture and sell lawn mowers and to license other manufacturers.
 Together they made mowers in a factory at Thrupp near Stroud.
 Among the other companies manufacturing under license the most successful was Ransomes, Sims & Jefferies of Ipswich which began mower production as early as 1832.

 However, his model had two crucial drawbacks.
 It was immensely heavy (it was made of cast iron) and difficult to manoeuvre in the garden, and did not cut the grass very well.
 The blade would often spin above the grass uselessly.
-It took ten more years and further innovations, including the advent of the Bessemer process for the production of the much lighter alloy steel and advances in motorization such as the drive chain, for the lawnmower to become a practical proposition.
+It took ten more years and further innovations, including the advent of the Bessemer process for the production of the much lighter alloy steel and advances in motorization such as the drive chain, for the lawn mower to become a practical proposition.
 Middle-class families across the country, in imitation of aristocratic landscape gardens, began to grow finely trimmed lawns in their back gardens.

 In the 1850s, Thomas Green of Leeds introduced a revolutionary mower design called the Silens Messor (meaning silent cutter), which used a chain to transmit power from the rear roller to the cutting cylinder.
 The machine was much lighter and quieter than the gear driven machines that preceded them, and won first prize at the first lawn mower trial at the London Horticultural Gardens.
 Thus began a great expansion in the lawn mower production in the 1860s.
 James Sumner of Lancashire patented the first steam-powered lawn mower in 1893.
 Around 1900, Ransomes' Automaton, available in chain- or gear-driven models, dominated the British market.
 In 1902, Ransomes produced the first commercially available mower powered by an internal combustion gasoline engine.
 JP Engineering of Leicester, founded after World War I, invented the first riding mowers.